vilyapilya/RideReady-Privacy-Policy-/README.md

 ---

+## RevenueCat Services

+Our App uses **RevenueCat** to manage in-app purchases and subscriptions.
+RevenueCat may collect and process certain information necessary to provide these services, such as:

+- Purchase history and subscription status
+- App usage related to in-app purchases
+- Device and platform identifiers

+RevenueCat processes this information in accordance with their [Privacy Policy](https://www.revenuecat.com/privacy).

+---

 ## Sharing of Information

 We do **not** sell, trade, or rent your personal information to third parties.
 We may share data only in the following cases:

-- With service providers that help us operate the App (e.g., Firebase).
+- With service providers that help us operate the App (e.g., Firebase, RevenueCat).
 - If required by law, regulation, or legal process.
 - To protect the rights, property, or safety of our users and the App.